 The ISTP was established in 2014 and operates within the generic Medical Training Initiative (MTI).

-The programme allows the RCS to facilitate GMC registration and the supporting Tier 5 visa for International Medical Graduates (IMGs), from outside the UK/EEA, so that they can undertake training and development in the NHS for up to 24 months.
+The programme allows RCS England to facilitate GMC registration and the supporting Tier 5 visa for International Medical Graduates (IMGs), from outside the UK/EEA, so that they can undertake training and development in the NHS for up to 24 months.